ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-comps.md

    * das.isolationaddress[2–5] – HSRP IP addresses on vSAN network on Site A and Site B
 6. Network I/O Control
   * Management traffic: 20 shares
-  * Virtual Machine traffic: 30 shares
+  * Virtual machine traffic: 30 shares
   * vMotion traffic: 50 shares
   * vSAN traffic: 100 shares
   * All other unused services must be set to *Low* or *0 shares*